ancap-ch/from-en/en/Universally Preferable Behaviour/p01_ch01_a_framework.md

 As a result, the sentence “Newtonian physics is less accurate than Einsteinian physics, but Newtonian physics is the best way to calculate a ship’s path” can be considered a valid proposition.
 Newtonian physics is thus both *less accurate*, and *more appropriate*.

 If we wanted to drink the purest possible water, we would likely pay thousands of dollars per bottle.
 Unless we were enormously rich and highly frivolous, we would never pay that much to quench our thirst.
 It is true that pure water is better for us, but the price that purity requires hits a threshold of diminishing returns.
-Thus “purer is better” gives way to “purer is worse.”
+Thus “purer is better” gives way to “purer is worse”.

 Again, this does not mean that the purity of water is utterly subjective.
 Distilled water is always more potable than seawater.